aklump/urls_monitor/README.md

 * When building a theme if you append `#demo` to the url, you will be able to theme your ajax loading.
 To see what I mean do somethign like this:

         http://monitor.local/theme_demo#demo
+* It is probably wise to use `default` as a template.  the `green_black` themes is a little more elaborate with adding extra javascript and overriding images.

 ##Usage